-In March 2013, CreaTV San Jose announced the launch of the second cycle of the MAP Grant.
-All elementary, middle and high schools, whether public, private or charter in San Jose, as well as current MAP schools, were invited to apply for this exciting opportunity to be outfitted with digital media equipment, computers and software for a two-year period, beginning fall of 2013.
+All elementary, middle and high schools in San Jose, whether public, private or charter, as well as MAP schools from the first cycle, were invited to apply for this exciting opportunity to be outfitted with digital media equipment, computers and software for a two-year period, beginning fall of 2013.

-The winning schools of the 2013 MAP Grant are:
+The winning schools of the 2013 MAP Grant: